What do young Indians think of Donald Trump?

 Earlier this month, he singled out India during his announcement declaring the United States' withdrawal from the Paris Agreement on Climate Change.

-Trump accused India of receiving "billions" of dollars in return for signing the accord.
-An allegation that India strongly refuted.
+Trump accused India of receiving "billions" of dollars in return for signing the accord, an allegation that India strongly refuted.

 Top of the leaders' agenda will be the H1-B visa rehaul, the fight against terror and expanding on bilateral relations with the new administration.